Delaunay/Delaunay.github.io/_posts/2015-04-19-Dynamic_Object.md

     void destroy_object(void* o) { delete (MyObject*) o;  }

-PS: the plugin programmer doesn't have to include the "Plugin.h", nevertheless doing so will make sure that the appropriate measure has been taken so that the module will be loaded flawlessly (see name mangling for more information).
+PS: the plugin programmer doesn't have to include the "Plugin.h", nevertheless doing so will make sure that the appropriate measure has been taken so that the module can loaded flawlessly (see name mangling for more information).

 He also does not have to inherit its specialized class from the base class but it is recommended as it allows compile-time checking of common errors.